Kilmar Abrego Garcia requests asylum in the US, hoping to prevent his deportation to Uganda

 Following the 2019 ruling, Abrego Garcia was released under federal supervision and continued to live with his American wife and children in Maryland.
 He checked in with ICE each year, received a federal work permit and was working as a sheet metal apprentice earlier this year, his lawyers have said.

-But in March, the Trump administration deported Abrego Garcia to a notorious El Salvador prison, alleging that he was a member of MS-13.
+The allegation stems from a day in 2019 when Abrego Garcia sought work as a day laborer at a Home Depot in Maryland.
 Authorities had been told by a confidential informant that Abrego Garcia and other men could be identified as members of MS-13 because of their clothing and tattoos.
-He was detained by police in 2019 outside a Home Depot in Maryland where he had been seeking work as a day laborer.
-But Abrego Garcia was never charged —- and has repeatedly denied the allegation.
-He was turned over to ICE and that's when he applied for asylum for the first time.
+He was detained by police, but Abrego Garcia was never charged — and has repeatedly denied the allegation.
+He was turned over to ICE and that’s when he applied for asylum for the first time.

-The Trump administration's deportation of Abrego Garcia in March violated the immigration judge’s 2019 order barring his deportation to El Salvador.
-Abrego Garcia’s wife sued to bring him back.
-Facing mounting pressure and a U.S. Supreme Court order, the Trump administration returned Abrego Garcia to the U.S. in June, where he was charged with human smuggling, a federal offense.

-The Trump administration moved to deport Abrego Garcia again on Monday.
-He then stated his intent to reopen his immigration case in Maryland and to seek asylum again, his lawyers said Wednesday.

 Abrego Garcia’s lawyers say sending him to Uganda would be punishment for successfully fighting his deportation to El Salvador, refusing to plead guilty to the smuggling charges and for seeking release from jail in Tennessee.

-Meanwhile in Uganda, critics claim that the country has made a murky deal with the Trump administration to accept deportees in exchange for easing political pressure on the country’s president, who has ruled for nearly four decades.

-Abrego Garcia's lawyers have filed a lawsuit in a federal court in Maryland to help fight the administration's attempts to deport him to Uganda.
+Abrego Garcia's attorneys have filed a federal lawsuit to ensure that he can exercise his constitutionally protected right to fight deportation.
+He is entitled to immigration court proceedings and appeals, his lawyers say.

-U.S. District Judge Paula Xinis has ruled that the U.S. government cannot remove Abrego Garcia from the country before she decides the underlying case.
-She also ruled that he must remain within a 200-mile (320-kilometer) radius of the Maryland court while he is in custody.
+U.S. District Judge Paula Xinis in Maryland, who is overseeing the lawsuit, has ruled that the U.S. government cannot remove Abrego Garcia from the country as the lawsuit plays out.

-Xinis on Wednesday scheduled an Oct.
-6 evidentiary hearing for the lawsuit that Abrego Garcia’s attorneys filed on Monday to challenge his deportation.

-Justice Department attorney Drew Ensign said the government disagrees with the court’s order not to remove him while the lawsuit is pending but will comply with it.
+Xinis will not rule on whether Abrego Garcia receives asylum or is deported, but will determine if he can exercise his right to contest deportation.
+His asylum case will be heard by a U.S. immigration judge, who is employed by the Department of Justice under the authority of the Trump administration.

+The nation’s immigration courts have become a key focus of Trump’s hard-line immigration enforcement efforts.
+The president has fired more than 50 immigration judges since he returned to the White House in January.

 Finley reported from Norfolk, Virginia.
 Associated Press writer Elliot Spagat contributed to this report.